DonRomanooo/ENSISoundFinder/README.md

 When you'll run ENSISoundFinder for the first time, it will initialize its database which you can find in %APPDATA%/ENSISoundFinder/data.
 Do not modify it or you might corrupt it or delete sounds.
 If for whatever reason you think the database is not corrupted, just run *Settings/Initialize Database*.

 ENSISoundFinder is made for the Ecole des Nouvelles Images sound library only, as it has been coded for its special structure.
-The role of this application is to find sounds that will match the tags you enter; and then you can play every sound that has been found, and copy the selected ones to your working folder
+The role of this application is to find sounds that will match the tags you enter; and then you can play every sound that has been found, and copy the selected ones to your working folder.